Jump to Section:

 -

-Do populations sampled by other groups within my jurisdiction show different patterns of viral diversity than what my group has captured?
+Do populations sampled by other groups within my location show different patterns of viral diversity than what my group has captured?

 -

-If there is a different pattern in viral diversity sampled between groups in my jurisdiction, is my group preferentially sampling certain viral lineages?
+If there is a different pattern in viral diversity sampled between groups in my area, is my group preferentially sampling certain viral lineages?

 Non-contextualized trees: Included samples

-Non-contextualized trees show all of the samples collected within your jurisdiction (up to 2000), including your samples and public data from CZ GEN EPI and GISAID.
+Non-contextualized SARS-CoV-2 and Mpox trees show samples of interest based on location and/or collection date (up to 2000), including your samples and public data from CZ GEN EPI and GenBank.
+SARS-CoV-2 samples can also be defined by lineage.
 Note the following:

-- If there are over 2000 samples from your jurisdiction, Nextstrain will automatically select samples through subsampling based on temporal representation rather than close relationships between samples.
+- If you don't specify location, lineage and/or collection date range, Nextstrain will automatically select samples from your default location.
+If there are over 2000 samples from your location, Nextstrain will automatically select samples through subsampling based on temporal representation.

 Non-contextualized trees: Limitations

-Note that the lack of contextual data makes it impossible to make sound epidemiologic inferences.
-Therefore, we caution against the use of non-contextualized trees for any purpose other than simply looking at viral diversity across the jurisdiction.
+Note that the lack of contextual data makes it impossible to make sound epidemiological inferences.
+Therefore, we caution against the use of non-contextualized trees for any purpose other than simply looking at viral diversity across samples of interest.

 Comments